Model Context Protocol (MCP) Quick Start Guide

 ```

-After saving, if the small dot here turns green, it indicates that our server is connected, and we can start using it!
+After saving, if the small dot here is green, it indicates that our server is connected, and we can start using it.

-Next, we open the input box to enter the content we want to write an article about:
+Then, we open the input box to enter the content of the article we want to write:

 We can see that it correctly called our tool.